A new "Mayals Road video" section has been added to the Infrastructure page. There are three short 'cycle view' videos.

 We campaign for improved facilities for cyclists in the Swansea Bay area.
-We help get people on bikes by, eg, providing beginners' classes; we also provide information about rides and other matters of interest to cyclists and their supporters.
-We are an umbrella organisation, separate from Cycling UK and Sustrans and other cycling groups, but whose activities we seek to both support and complement.
+We help get people on bikes by, eg, by providing easy rides for near beginners or returning cyclists; we also provide information about rides and other matters of interest to cyclists and their supporters.
+We are an umbrella organisation, separate from Cycling UK, Sustrans and other cycling groups, but whose activities we seek to both support and complement.

 A bit about the navigation buttons:

 About us states our aims, provides, a potted history and how we can be contacted.

 Links gives some useful websites, provides links to local organisations and cycle shops.